Organic Turf Treatments in Massachusetts

 2. It’s Hard to “Over-Fertilize” with Organic Grass Fertilizers

 In addition to lasting longer than non-organic fertilizer, it’s hard to overdo it with natural fertilizer.
 Because the nutrients break down and decompose slowly into your soil with the help of water, it’s quite difficult to over-fertilize when choosing organic.
 Plus, it’s all things Mother Nature is accustomed to recycling, unlike the foreign, synthetic chemicals found in unnatural stuff.

-Conventional fertilizers— when oversprayed or applied too heavily— can cause a thing called “root burn” too.
+Conventional fertilizers— when over-sprayed or applied too heavily— can cause a phenomenon called “root burn.”
 It’s caused by the nitrogen salts found in many chemical fertilizers, which can dehydrate and dry up your plants.

 Your soil contains millions of microorganisms.
 These natural microbes— like insects, fungus, bacteria, etc.— get their energy from eating decaying plant and animal matter.
 In nature, these organism obtains nutrients frequently, when animals desecrate or materials decompose.
 However, this rarely happens on your clean lawn.

 Organic matter in natural fertilizer feeds these hungry microorganisms, who in turn help to build a strong soil structure.
 As if that wasn’t reason enough to go organic, the use of chemical fertilizers can actually kill these microorganisms.
 Plus, conventional fertilizers rarely get absorbed into your soil, instead of absorbing into the grass blades.
 Again, it’s not really treating the “root” of the problem — pun fully intended!